TO CHRISTIAN DISCIPLESHIP

 man, woman and child.
 It speaks about the ability to become a new

-often we find people who profess to be Christians do not experience
+or I might say tragic, to find people who profess to be Christians who

-Without a resurrection there would be not supernatural church.
-Question:
+there would be no supernatural church.
+Question: How many Christians

-How many Christians could live out their lives with the saMe lifestyle
+could live out their lives with the same lifestyle and beliefs if there

-These are some of the most powerful proof texts that direct believers
+are some of the most powerful proof texts that direct believers to believe

 of God Versus Human Wisdom Paul, in the opening chapters of 1 Corinthians,